peredelsky/React-Node.js-E-commerce-App/README.md

 # React-Node.js-E-commerce-App
-Fullstack JavaScript app building with React, Express.js, PostgreSQL + Sequelize
+Fullstack JavaScript app building with React, Express.js, PostgreSQL + Sequelize.
+MobX is used as a state manager

 # Installing
 0) Create a PostreSQL's database